Emollient skin products are widely prescribed and dispensed for various skin conditions such as psoriasis and eczema.

 - Be careful as emollient products can cause the bath/shower to become slippery when it washes off.

 - Explain to relatives, carers or anyone else in close contact about your treatment and show them this information.
 Carers may wish to consider adding this and other safety information to a care plan.
 Treatment is important, but it is also essential to stay safe when these products are being used.
-Alternative water-based products which are safer may be suitable.
 Seek medical advice before changing any medical products.

 Avoid: